zweack/cricNotifier/README.md

 ```
 Arguments:
 ```
-commentary        Fetch commentary for last few overs. info              Fetch info for a match. list              List all available matches. score             Fetch latest score for a match. select            Select a match with an ID.
+list              List all available matches. select            Select a match with an ID. info              Fetch info for a match. squad             Fetch players for each team in the match. score             Fetch latest score for a match. commentary        Fetch commentary for last few overs.
 ````

 ## Examples